Rachel Cook Wears Nothing But A Thong

-Rachel Cook has been alternating between showing off her shaved head and rocking wigs in her recent Instagram updates, and opted for the latter in her newest post from today.
+Rachel Cook has been alternating between showing off her shaved head and rocking wigs in her recent Instagram updates, and she opted for the latter in her newest post today.
 The Playboy model shared two snaps in the series, both were selfies and the first one was arguably the most revealing.

-In this picture, the model stood facing the camera straight-on and held a black camera horizontally with one hand.
-Rachel only wore a tiny, black low-waisted thong for the occasion and it featured a white logo in the front.
+In this picture, the model stood and held a black camera horizontally with one hand.
+Rachel wore only a tiny black low-waisted thong for the occasion, and it featured a white logo in the front.
 She censored her bare chest with her right hand, although a peek of her nipple was visible.

-The sensation glanced to the side with her lips parted and posed indoors in front of a white door in a dark blue room.
+The sensation glanced to the side with her lips parted.
+She posed in front of a white door in a dark blue room.
 Behind her was a black stool with a green leafy plant on top.

 Rachel opted for a brunette wig that she wore in a middle part.
 The locks were brushed in front of her shoulders and the ends were wavy.
-Her makeup application added a feminine touch to her look, and it included light pink lipstick, blush, and lipstick.
+Her makeup application added a feminine touch to her look, and it included light pink eyeshadow, blush, and lipstick.
 She didn’t wear any accessories although her moon phase tattoo on her wrist was prominent.

 Moreover, the model was well-illuminated in the shot because there was plenty of natural light streaming into the space from the right side of the frame.

-Plus, the hottie shared a second selfie in the series, that time opting for a completely different look as she posed on her right knee.
+In the second pic in the series, she posed on her right knee.
 Rachel rocked a straw cowboy hat, a gray bikini top, and white cowboy boots.

 View this post on Instagram